apify/apify-docs/docs/academy.md

 ---
 title: Introduction
 description: Learn how to develop web scrapers with this comprehensive and practical course.
-From beginner to expert.
+Go from beginner to expert, all in one place.
 menuWeight: 18
 category: web scraping academy
 paths: